dhanushkumar27/pythonCode/README.md

 # pythonCode
-This is my first repo of python 9/25
+This is my first repo of python 9/25.
+Author - Dhanush Kumar